ClinicPins

 Price ranges by clinic tier

-Prices based on our 2026 clinic research, cross-referenced with published Thai clinic pricing pages (TRSC, Rutnin, Bumrungrad).
-Ranges are bilateral, all-in.
-Standard LASIK sits at the lower end of each tier; Femto-LASIK in the middle; ReLEx SMILE at the upper end.
+Prices come from our own 2026 clinic research, checked against the published price pages of TRSC, Rutnin, and Bumrungrad.
+All ranges cover both eyes with nothing extra to pay.
+Standard LASIK sits at the lower end of each tier, the bladeless Femto-LASIK in the middle, and SMILE at the top.
 PRK is priced like standard LASIK.

 Standard accredited centre